-This fee discount reflects the expectation that students who live at home and take all of their classes online will have reduced utilization of services such as the bus system, Student Recreation Center, and others, although they can still use those services if they visit campus.
+This fee discount reflects the expectation that students who live at home and take all of their classes online will have reduced utilization of on-campus services.

 The University has instituted several changes in its operations due to the COVID-19 pandemic, which continues to pose logistical challenges as UConn looks ahead to plan for the safest, most effective ways to conduct fall semester operations.

 UConn fees are separate from tuition, and are used to fund services that support campus life and related offerings.
 They include a wide range of services such as student activities, transit, health and wellness services, recreation, arts and athletics, and other non-classroom amenities.

 Those mandatory fees are being reduced for undergraduate students who register to take all of their fall classes with online instruction, excluding hybrid courses, and who live off campus.